 If you are a commercial fishermen working along the coast of Massachusetts and beyond, you are protected by a very specific set of laws.
-The Commercial Fishing Industry Vessel Safety Act of 1988 governs the operational and safety procedures, wage laws and personal injury litigation of all commercial fishing vessels in the United States.
 This includes ALL injured fishermen, including crews working foreign boats and undocumented workers in the U.S.

-If you have been injured or cheated while crewing a commercial fishing vessel, talk to an experienced fishing law trial attorney at THE KAPLAN/BOND GROUP right away.
+If you have been hurt on the job while working on a commercial fishing boat, talk to an experienced fishing law trial attorney at THE KAPLAN/BOND GROUP right away.
 We focus much of our practice on laws relating to commercial vessels and waterways.
 We are ready to handle everything about your claim, from initial investigation of the incident through negotiating a fair settlement and representing you at trial, if necessary.
 We are proud of the verdicts and settlements we have obtained on behalf of injured fishermen throughout Massachusetts.

 A note about waivers: Signing a waiver of indemnity prior to joining a commercial fishing crew DOES NOT release the vessel owner or operator from liability in the event of negligence or careless acts.
 Injured fishermen are still entitled to seek damages.